lovemarcus/Trump-Facts/parsing/README.md

 ## Parse the data

-The goal of the files within this directory is to retrieve the tweets from[@realDonaldTrump](https://twitter.com/realdonaldtrump) and post them into an ElasticSearch system.
+The goal of the files within this directory is to retrieve the tweets from [@realDonaldTrump](https://twitter.com/realdonaldtrump) and post them into an ElasticSearch system.
 To this end, we have implemented the file `trumparser.py`, which should ease this process.

-### Install dependencies
+#### Install dependencies

 First of all, make sure that you have all the dependencies correctly installed by running
 ```
 pip3 install -r ../requirements.txt
 ```

-### Create an index in Elastic
+#### Create an index in Elastic

 You can easily create an index by simply creating a python script and importing the library, creating an object and running the method `create_index()`.